CliMA/Oceananigans.jl/docs/src/grids.md

 This simple grid

-* Uses the CPU.
+* Lives on the CPU.
 To make a grid on the GPU --- which means that computations on the grid will be conducted using a GPU connected to our CPU, if one is available --- we write `architecture = GPU()`.
 * Has a domain that's "periodic" in ``x, y``, but bounded in ``z``.
 More on what that means, exactly, in a bit.
 * Has `16` cells in `x`, `8` cells in `y`, and `4` cells in `z`.
 That means there are ``16 \times 8 \times 4 = 512`` cells in all.
 * Has an `x` dimension that spans from `x=0`, to `x=64`.
 And `y` spans `y=0` to `y=32`, and `z` spans `z=0` to `z=8`.